jina-ai/jina/docs/chapters/101/README.md

 All healthy families need to communicate, and the Executor clan is no different.
 They talk to each other via Peas.

-A **Pea** wraps an Executor and lets it exchange data over a network or with other Peas.
-A Pea can also run in Docker, containing all dependencies and the contextual environment in one place.
+While a Driver translates data for an Executor, A **Pea** wraps an Executor and lets it exchange data over a network or with other Peas.
+Peas can also run in Docker, containing all dependencies and context in one place.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>